artipie/blog.artipie.com/_posts/2020/08/2020-08-28-use-artipie-as-maven.md

 ## Introduction

-The blog post explains how to install and configure Artipie as a maven repository.
+This blog post explains how to install Artipie and configure it as a maven repository.

 ## Installation